 Pros and cons of using Mapbox

-Mapbox is a rapidly growing location data service which offers various mapping tools for web developers as well as for mobile ones.
+Mapbox is a rapidly growing location data service that offers various mapping tools for web developers as well as for mobile ones.
 According to its website, the company boasts 420 million active monthly users and ensures stable support for over five billion requests per day, including from giants like Facebook and Adobe.
 But what about the main advantages of Mapbox over Google Maps?

 Open-source SDKs.
 Mapbox Maps SDKs are open-source.
 Mapbox shares their code on GitHub so it can always be seen, analyzed, and improved.
 Many talented developers actively contribute to the code base.
 Mapbox Maps SDKs are based on Mapbox GL Native.
 This library allows you to embed interactive, customizable vector maps into native apps on multiple platforms.
 You can check out the tutorials for iOS, Android, and web for more information.

 Integration with PubNub.
 Mapbox partners with PubNub, which offers infrastructure-as-a-service for live data streaming, builds dynamic map visualizations from real-time data, and incorporates functionality like asset tracking, geocoding, and heatmaps.